itenpn/ItenCurriculum/ChapterOne/README.md

 this doesn't matter, if you require accuracy, it is essential that you record all data as an integer and not a floating point!
 Characters are stored as their representative ASCII value.
 You can perform math on characters to convert them into different values.
 Try it!

-###The Heap
+### The Heap
 The heap operates very differently from the stack.
 Values in the heap are not stored as direct numerical values.
 Instead, we record these values as a memory address.
 In essence, we must "point" to where the data is allocated.
 Data in the heap consists of complex data structures.
 Due to this fact, we cannot perform mathematical operations on these data structures.
 There are many data structures, but these are very common:

--Arrays
+- Arrays
--Strings
+- Strings
--Hashmaps
+- Hashmaps
--Binary Trees
+- Binary Trees
--Linked Lists
+- Linked Lists
--Vectors
+- Vectors
--Enums
+- Enums

 Arrays are a list of information.
 Technically they are a matrix.
 Arrays bind several pieces of data together in memory.
 When you reference an array in code,